Fires, floods, hurricanes, tornadoes, earthquakes, tsunamis, volcanos, landslides, severe storms, unforeseen attacks, and riots.

 g.
 Download an app with disaster advisories.

-HAVE A GO-BAG, BUG-OUT BAG, or EMERGENCY KIT READY
+When we say HAVE A GO-BAG, BUG-OUT BAG, or EMERGENCY KIT READY, we mean close by the door or within grabbing distance.

 Safety experts recommend survival supplies that will last at least 72 hours.